kmsmith137/ch_frb_l1/MANUAL.md

     Note: because of the "slow start" problem, the two-node backend examples [3](#user-content-example3) and [4](#user-content-example4) in this manual
     have been increased from 5-minute runs to 20-minute runs.
+    **NOTE that example 4 is currently broken and will be fixed soon.**

   - Currently, bonsai config files must be constructed by a two-step process as follows.
     First, a human-editable text file `bonsai_xxx.txt` is written (for an example, see